 Website/Social Media

+Article VIII – Nonprofit Status

+No part of the net earnings of the Corporation shall inure to the benefit of, or be distributable to, its directors, officers, or other private persons

-Article VIII - Amendments
+Article IX - Amendments

 These bylaws may be amended by a two-thirds (2/3) majority vote of the members present at any general meetings, provided notice of the proposed changes is given at least one meeting in advance.

+ARTICLE X – DISSOLUTION

+Upon dissolution, assets shall be distributed for one or more exempt purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code, or to a public school or another organization organized exclusively for charitable or educational purposes.